volkanakkus/nuxt-countdown/README.md

 Find and replace all on all files (CMD+SHIFT+F):
 - Name: Nuxt Countdown
 - Package name: nuxt-countdown
-- Description: Countdown component for Nuxt 3.
+- Description: Countdown component for Nuxt App.
 -->

 # Nuxt Countdown